-- You can implement chatbots to engage customers 24×7, handle the FAQs and increase customer satisfaction.
+- Deploy chatbots to engage customers 24×7, handle the FAQs, and increase customer satisfaction.
 This reduces the number of tickets and improves team productivity

 - You can provide hybrid support to your customers.
 Bots will handle general queries and complex queries will be transferred for humanized support.